tlevine/dada.pink/data/index.md

 * data engineer

 ## The field of data
-"Big data", "data science", and plain "data" all allude to a recent phenomenon related to a decrease in the cost of computers.
 As computation and digital storage gets cheaper, we can more whimsically put insane amounts of computing power towards studies of how the world works.
 The various practices of the contemporary data field stem from this happening.

+"Big data", "data science", and plain "data" all refer to the practice of putting using this insane degree of computing power to study stuff.
+These terms in fact mean different things to different people, but they consistently allude to this recent perspective on research that stems from a decrease in the cost of computers.

+The various practices/values within the data field all follow naturally from this defining feature.
+I discuss some of these practices/values below.

 ### Store everything
-Storage is cheap, so you should store everything that is easy to collect.
+Storage is cheap, so aim to store everything that is easy to collect.
 In data science, we instinctively store data in the most raw form that is convenient, and don't worry very much about how or even whether we're going to analyze it.
 One of the aspects of data science is the collection and